 The Jews were trying to kill Him and "sought Him at the feast."
 (John 7:11)

 If Jesus came to die, why not get captured and killed?

-He not only had to die, but die for the right reason at the right time.
-He still had 6 months to go for that.
+He not only had to die, but die for the right reason and at the right time.
+He still had six months to go for that.

 What effect do you think His brothers going ahead had?

-"There was much complaining among the people concerning Him."
-(John 7:12) And the Jews were asking, "Where is He?"
-(John 7:11) So when Jesus' brothers arrived in advance and spread the word that He wasn't coming to the feast, the Jews probably lifted whatever trap may have been laid for Jesus.
+"There was much complaining among the people concerning Him" (John 7:12).
+And the Jews were asking, "Where is He?"
+(John 7:11) So when Jesus' brothers arrived first and spread the word that Jesus wasn't coming to the feast, the Jews probably lifted whatever trap they may have laid for Jesus.

 When He does arrive, does Jesus remain hidden?

 No, He went right "into the temple" (John 7:14), whose large crowd could hear His message and make it tricky for the Jews to arrest Him without cause, "and taught" (John 7:14).